More Q&A On Running A Martial Arts School

 A: First, refer to the question and answer above on getting your students to pay on time.
 If you open any business in an area where people don’t have a lot of money, you are already ice skating uphill in a headwind.
 Things will be twice as bad when the economy goes south, which it will every 7-10 years or so.

 However, most small businesses weather these times, and some even thrive through slower economic periods.
 Just look at real estate right now.
-A few years back, any fool with a license to broker homes was making a killing – now, they’re all bailing and only the strong and smart will survive.
-It
+A few years back, any fool with a license to broker homes was making a killing – now, they’re all bailing and only the strong and smart will survive (this was written in 2008 – MM).

 Same goes for MA schools.
 Personally, this is turning out to be our best year since we opened the new school almost three years ago… it’s all about reaping what you sow and finding ways to make things work, just like in any other industry.
 Success is reserved for those who create their own luck, not for those who are lucky.